International Convention for the Regulation of Whaling: Members

 As of January 2021, there are 88 parties to the convention.
 The initial signatories were Argentina, Australia, Brazil, Canada, Chile, Denmark, France, the Netherlands, New Zealand, Norway, Peru, South Africa, the Soviet Union, the United Kingdom and the United States.

 Although Norway is party to the convention, it maintains an objection to the 1986 IWC global moratorium and it does not apply to it.

 Withdrawals

-Eight states have withdrawn from the convention since its ratification: Canada, Egypt, Greece, Jamaica, Mauritius, Philippines, the Seychelles and Venezuela.
+Ten states have withdrawn from the convention since its ratification: Canada, Egypt, Greece, Guatemala, Jamaica, Japan, Mauritius, the Philippines, Seychelles and Venezuela.

-Belize, Brazil, Dominica, Ecuador, Iceland, Japan, New Zealand, and Panama have all withdrawn from the convention temporarily but ratified it second time; the Netherlands, Norway, and Sweden have each withdrawn from the convention twice, only to have accepted it a third time.
+Belize, Brazil, Dominica, Ecuador, Iceland, New Zealand, Norway, Panama, Solomon Islands, Sweden and Uruguay withdrew from the convention temporarily but joined again; the Netherlands withdrew twice, only to join a third time.

-Japan is the most recent member to depart, in January 2019, so as to resume commercial whaling.
+Japan is the most recent member to withdraw, effective June 2019, so as to resume commercial whaling.

 Effectiveness

 There have been consistent disagreement over the scope of the convention.
 The 1946 Convention does not define a 'whale'.
 Some members of IWC claim that it has the legal competence to regulate catches of only great whales (the baleen whales and the sperm whale).
 Others believe that all cetaceans, including the smaller dolphins and porpoises, fall within IWC jurisdiction.

 An analysis by the Carnegie Council determined that while the International Convention for the Regulation of Whaling has had "ambiguous success" owing to its internal divisions, it has nonetheless "successfully managed the historical transition from open whale hunting to highly restricted hunting.
 It has stopped all but the most highly motivated whale-hunting countries.
 This success has made its life more difficult, since it has left the hardest part of the problem for last."